 - (In beta) Mock CDR scores: An anticipated score of the actual exam after taking a simulated exam

-- Full smart search capability with the comprehensive library guide: Looking for something?
+- (In progress) Full smart search capability with the comprehensive library guide: Looking for something?
 Search for it!
 Type in a few letters, and the system will provide suggestions to search.
 Then it will search the whole database of the library and display the top hits, which can then be clicked and viewed

 - Study sessions calendar: Choose an exam date or a default amount of time to study, and the software will choose what to study and when

 - Built-in self-evaluation: Prior to a study session, the software will ask you how well you know each topic that will be presented in the material.
 Following the practice piece, you will be shown a report of how well you actually know it compared to how well you think you did.
 This piece will also be used to “re-study” the topics you are not performing well in

 - Post-test report improvements: Show a list of topics missed and give an opportunity to revisit the topics to read again

 - Study meditations: Audio files which begin with a relaxation of the body and mind, followed by terms and topics to recall and reflect of what was recently studied

 I am aiming for a completion of Project THOTH by October 2021, just in time for FNCE.
 But please note, this is only an estimated completion time.
 As you can see by the roadmap, there is a lot of work that needs to get done.
 The guide content alone will take me well into the summer.
 Until then, I will continue with regular software updates to include any new content, new and improved features, and bug fixes.